 There aren't many of us out there that don't get nervous at the prospect of an interview, but what happens when you don't know you're in one?

 Seemingly benign questions such as "Do you have the time?" or "Where is such-and-such bar?", or even "Have you got a cigarette?".
 These types of questions should raise a warning flag for you, sometimes the question is genuine and it's OK to tell people the time; but maintain your distance as much as possible to maximise your chances of evading attack and having time to react.

-These types of questions give attackers an excuse to move closer to you (losing vital reaction time) It has the added affect of lowering your emotional guard.
+These types of questions give attackers an excuse to move closer to you (losing vital reaction time) It has the added effect of lowering your emotional guard.
 Suddenly you’re not imagining having to kick them in the groin anymore… you’re too busy looking in your purse or pockets for your phone or fags.

 You might as well be wearing a blindfold.

 The best thing you can do if you are uneasy about the person (your gut instinct is usually RIGHT!)
 Keep your guard up (hands at face height), creating a non-threatening, physical and psychological barrier.

 If you are not in a public space where help may be available continue to move away from the person and say something along the lines of "I'm sorry.
 I have to go."

 If they continue to close the gap in your personal space, you can be fairly certain that they want more than the time.

 If it's dark, for the love of pete: Don't pull your phone out straight away, the brightness will take away your night vision making you more of a target.
 Again, get to a safe space before calling for assistance if necessary.